 Getting that buy-in from the top down is one of the key indicators to whether or not EAPs are successful.
 Dawn stressed that her most successful clients see the value of what they’re implementing, seeing BHS as an invaluable workplace partner, consulting with them regularly for individual and departmental issues across their whole company.

 The other difference BHS brings is their employee engagement.
 From the first employee orientation, where individuals are told of their access to free and confidential help, to providing onsite coaches and forums, BHS provide long term support for both company and employee.

 Their Guide + Thrive program assists employees when they need guidance navigating all the employee benefits available to them, as well as identifying community resources, in an effort to move them from “surviving” to “thriving”.
 This is done through career coaching, leadership development, and skill development to bring about successful outcomes.

-The importance of partnership
+The importance of partnership to occupational health

 BHS have always had the mindset that individuals cannot get on the right track to physical health until they have established the right mental health balance.